astro215/GAN-RMFC-Div-A-CaptionCraft/README.md

 **Pix2Struc**

+1. **Architecture and Components:**
+   - **Encoder-Decoder Framework:** Pix2Struct utilizes a sophisticated encoder-decoder structure.
+The encoder is designed for visual inputs with patch projection converting images into a sequence of embeddings, while the decoder focuses on text generation.
+   - **Attention Mechanisms:** The model features specialized vision and text attention mechanisms that facilitate effective cross-modal understanding and integration, making it adept at tasks requiring the transformation of visual inputs into textual outputs.

+2. **Losses and Training:**
+   - **Pretraining on Web Data:** Pix2Struct is pretrained by parsing masked screenshots of web pages into simplified HTML.
+This method leverages the natural alignment between visual elements and their HTML descriptors to teach the model robust visual-textual associations.
+   - **Comprehensive Pretraining Objective:** The model's pretraining encompasses learning signals typical of OCR, language modeling, and image captioning, providing a multifaceted foundation for downstream tasks.

+3. **Optimization:**
+   - **Variable-Resolution Input:** The model can process inputs at various resolutions, allowing it to adapt to different image qualities and sizes seamlessly.
+   - **Fine-Tuning:** For specific tasks such as image captioning, Pix2Struct is further optimized by fine-tuning on task-specific datasets, ensuring the model's performance is tailored to the unique characteristics of the target application.

+4. **Integration of Language and Vision:**
+   - **Language Prompts in Visual Contexts:** One of Pix2Struct’s standout features is its ability to integrate language prompts directly with visual inputs.
+This capability is crucial for tasks like visual question answering, where the model must interpret and respond to textual queries in light of the visual data presented.
+   - **Cross-Modal Attention:** This feature enables the model to attend specifically to relevant areas within the image when generating text, ensuring that the textual output is contextually aligned with the visual input.

 - **Datasets** - SciCap
 - **Notebooks**
 	- **SciCap** - https://www.kaggle.com/code/astronlp/caption-pretrained

 - **Results**
 	- **SciCap** - Just making captions around the OCR text extracted from the patches of image.
+	-

 	- **Coco2014** - Can't identify the objects correctly.